Philip Andrews (economist)

 Philip Walter Sawford Andrews (1914 – 1971) was an industrial economist.
-He spent most of his career at Oxford University as a fellow of Nuffield College and finished his career as Foundation Professor of Economics at the University of Lancaster.
+He spent most of his career at Oxford University as a fellow of Nuffield College, and finished his career, from 1967, as Foundation Professor of Economics at the University of Lancaster.
 He made his name with his detailed case study investigations of business behaviour and analysis of manufacturing firms, which he characterized as intensely competitive and oligopolistic.
-Andrews advocated for the use of empirical business case studies to advance industrial economics.
+Andrews advocated for the use of empirical business case studies to advance industrial economics, writing in the Journal of Industrial Economics in 1952 that "empirical work on actual businesses" could help economists understand "prices in general" and generate a "workable theory" of business behaviour.
+He was founding editor of the Journal of Industrial Economics.
 From 1944 until his death in 1971 he worked and published with Elizabeth Brunner.

 Economics

-Andrews has been summarized as follows.
+Andrews' work has been summarized as follows.
 He rejected the concept of individual firm equilibrium in favour of what he describes as the 'steady state' in the industry.
 That at the heart of Andrew's story is his argument that manufacturing industry tend to be both oligopolistic and rather competitive in the long run.
 Also that actual or potential entry sets a limit to the price in each industry.
-Price is arrived at by adding a 'costing margin' to estimated average direct cost with this margin being calculated on the basis of estimates of 'normal' output and the profit-that can be obtained without long run loss of custom due to competition.
+Price is arrived at by adding a 'costing margin' to estimated average direct cost with this margin being calculated on the basis of estimates of 'normal' output and the profit that can be obtained without long run loss of custom due to competition.
 If there is an 'equilibrium', about which doubts are raised, it is the equilibrium price in the industry price rather than an equilibrium for an individual firm's output at a level where marginal cost equals marginal revenue.
 The share of the market share of each firm will depend on dynamic factors that determine the amount that the firm is able to sell at the going industry price.
 Thus, although large firms are thought likely in fact to be multiproduct each industry is analysable independently of the number of other industries in which a firm is active.